depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 This service has no URI Parameters.

 #### Response HTTP Status Code
-* 200 OK - if all OK
+* 204 No Content  - the entity has been successfully deleted
 * 400 Bad Request - if the entity id of the URL PATH is not a valid URI
-* 404 Not Found - if thje entity doe snot exist
+* 404 Not Found   - if the entity does not exist

 #### Response HTTP Headers
 No relevant HTTP headers are present in the response.

 #### Response Payload Data
-For 400 and 404, the typical { type, title, detail } error object (ProblemDetails) is returned as payload data.
+For 400 and 404 status codes, the typical { type, title, detail } error object (ProblemDetails) is returned as payload data.

 #### Pointers to the ETSI NGSI-LD documentation
 * 5.6.6   - Delete Entity